 It is alleged the offender abused six boys between 1977 and 1988.
 He was employed as the superintendent of Mt Penang Training School.

 It was later revealed that the offender was the former mayor of Gosford, Laurence ‘Laurie’ Joseph Maher.
-He attempted to have a non-publication order placed on the case but it was refused by Magistrate Margaret McGlynn.
+He attempted to have a non-publication order placed on the case, but Magistrate Margaret McGlynn refused it.

 Minali Receiving & Assessment Centre